John McMichael: Killing

 McMichael was killed by a bomb attached to his car outside his Hilden Court home, in Lisburn's loyalist Hilden estate on 22 December 1987, shortly before his fortieth birthday.
 He was on his way to deliver Christmas turkeys to the families of loyalist prisoners.
 At 8.20 p.m. after he had turned on the ignition of his car and the vehicle slowly reversed down the driveway, the movement-sensitive switch in the detonating mechanism of the 5 lb booby-trap bomb attached to its underside was activated, and the device exploded.
 McMichael lost both legs in the blast and suffered grave internal injuries.
 He was rushed to Lagan Valley Hospital but died shortly afterwards.

 His 18-year-old son, Gary had been attending a Stiff Little Fingers concert in Belfast's Ulster Hall at the time the bomb detonated.
 During the performance, a note was passed to the band's lead singer, Jake Burns, who then made an announcement that Gary McMichael was to phone his home.
 McMichael had initially planned to take his two-year-old son Saul with him to deliver the turkeys, but had changed his mind at the last minute.
 McMichael's wife, Shirley and son were inside the house at the time of the explosion.
 She later told the inquest into his death that he had been away from home for two weeks and had returned the day he was killed.

 In the hours proceeding McMichael's funeral on Boxing Day 1987, the UDA sealed off Dromore to enable a volley of shots to be fired into the air in the town square.
 The funeral was attended by 5,000 people; among the mourners were many unionist politicians including Rev. Ian Paisley.
 Representatives from the moderate SDLP were also in attendance.
 A large number of UDA members wearing combat uniforms marched in the procession behind the coffin which was preceded by the RUC and a bagpiper.
 The local Apprentice Boys of Derry formed a guard of honour with some carrying UDA wreathes as they escorted the coffin which was draped in UDA and Ulster flags.
 The UDA's commander Andy Tyrie was one of the pallbearers along with DUP deputy leader Peter Robinson.
 The family had wanted a loyalist flute band to lead the cortège but the request was rejected by the police.
 The funeral was held at the Lambeg Parish Church.
 At the burial service, Rev. Canon R. H. Lowry eulogised McMichael as "a man of great intelligence and ability, and a man of great kindness and one who had been working towards peace".
-Cardinal Tomás Ó Fiaich, Archbishop of Armagh and Primate of Ireland described him as having been "untiring, fresh and constructive and ready to cross the religious divide to find a solution for Northern Ireland".
+Cardinal Tomás Ó Fiaich, Archbishop of Armagh and Primate of All Ireland described him as having been "untiring, fresh and constructive and ready to cross the religious divide to find a solution for Northern Ireland".
 McMichael was buried at the New Blaris Cemetery in Lisburn.

 The People newspaper later summed up his death as having been a "blow to peace hopes in Northern Ireland at the time".